What are our residential family assessment centres?

 How long do assessments last?

 Most of our assessments last between six and twelve weeks.
 We work hard to build a relationship of respect and trust with the families living in our houses.
 Throughout the assessment we are honest and clear about what must change.
 We believe in being really open with the parents we work with.
 This, together with the skill and dedication of our staff, is why some parents get a better understanding of their lives and how they behave.
-This can help them change their deep-rooted neglectful or abusive behaviour.
+This can help them change unhelpful parenting behaviours.
 It is an intensive and independent assessment.
-When it ends we offer an expert opinion and recommend what more support parents may needed to care for their child.
+When it ends we offer an expert opinion and recommend what more support parents may need to care for their child.

 “I was really scared when I first came as I had been somewhere like this before and I had my baby took off me.
 This place is so much nicer and you were honest with me.
 You lot told me what to do and I did it.
 Now I can leave with my kid and start a new life together.”
 Mother